Blooym/workerlink/README.md

 ### Deleting a shortlink

-To delete a shortlink, send a DELETE request to `/:id`.
+To delete a shortlink, send a DELETE request to `/:id` with a valid `Authorization` header.